-Baby missing after car stolen in Marquette Park, Chicago police say
+Baby found safe after car stolen in Marquette Park, Chicago police say

 Chicago police said the vehicle had been left running while the woman was inside the store, and that a 7-month-old boy was inside the car at the time it was taken.

-Police have been searching near 61st and Fairfield for the baby, but they have not said why they are searching in that area.
+Police searched near 61st and Fairfield for the baby.
+A law enforcement source told ABC7 Eyewitness News that officers found the mother's cell phone in that area, but not any sign of the baby.
+No further details about that search have been released.

-Area One detectives are investigating the car theft.
-The baby's mother is working with police to help them find her son.

-Baby missing after car stolen in Marquette Park, Chicago police say
+Baby found safe after car stolen in Marquette Park, Chicago police say

 CHICAGO CRIME